Quikr: Partnerships and acquisitions

-In 2017, HDFC announced sale of its subsidiaries HDFC Realty and HDFC Developers to Quikr India in an all stock deal that will give HDFC 3 per cent stake in Quikr India in lieu of sale of its stake in the two subsidiaries for Rs 357 crore.
+In 2017, HDFC announced the sale of its subsidiaries HDFC Realty and HDFC Developers to Quikr India in an all stock deal that will give HDFC a 3 per cent stake in Quikr India in lieu of the sale of its stake in the two subsidiaries for Rs 357 crore.

 Features

 Quikr provides an online classified advertising platform for users to buy or sell goods and services from each other.
 Other services offered include a missed call service, and instant messaging.